Knowle West Media Centre (phase one)

 - ‘Making Ends Meet’: those in financial need and who are willing to swap space for extra income, such as people working out how to support themselves through retirement.

-Funding from the Nationwide Foundation will support the We Can Make project with the following aspects:
+Funding from the Nationwide Foundation supported the We Can Make project in the following ways:

 Financial and delivery model: Exploration of different models of financing the new homes.
 It will develop options for generating a community dividend.
 It will also test the financial sustainability and replicability of the project.